How to Create a Customer Comment Card

 Customer complaints.
 Everyone gets them.
 No matter how great the food and service is, customer complaints at a restaurant are inevitable.
 Restaurant owners have two options when they receive a customer's complaint; they can ignore the complaint (essentially blaming the customer) or deal with the problem head-on.

 Consider this, what if a restaurant manager looked at a complaint as an opportunity rather than a problem.
 Some complaints you know are coming- food taking a long time because the kitchen is in the weeds on a Friday night, for example.
 Other customer complaints may come as a surprise to managers, such as rudeness on the phone or problems taking a dinner reservation.
 To help pinpoint problems both big and small restaurant can periodically distribute comment cards.

-Comment cards are an opportunity for customers to both praise your restaurant and make suggestions.
-They offer instant feedback for servers, food and atmosphere.
-While you will receive criticism, many restaurant staff will be pleasantly surprised at the amount of positive feedback customers leave on comment cards.
+Comment cards are an opportunity for customers to praise your restaurant and make suggestions.
+They offer instant feedback for servers, food, and atmosphere.
+While you will receive criticism, many restaurant staff will be pleasantly surprised at the number of positive feedback customers leave on comment cards.
 This can empower staff to continue to offer the best service possible at every shift.